dwp/aws-cloudwatch-alerting/README.md

 ## Message structure

 The lambda will react to alerts sent from SNS to whatever topics it is subscribed to.
-The SNS message stucture can be found at https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html.
+The SNS message structure can be found at https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html.

 ## Different message types

 The app will look at the message payload (`$.Records[0].SNS.Message`) and react differently depending on different fields that are present.
 These scenarios are desribed below.

-If none of these scenarios are matched, then there is a fallback scenario which will which send a message with the phrase `Unindentified message` as the title the dumped payload as well.
+If none of these scenarios are matched, then there is a fallback scenario which will which send a message with the phrase `Unidentified message` as the title the dumped payload as well.

 ### App notifications